openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 {% gist fc8d7ef8f4af3d0d81a9f28ff8c6edcb openfaas-stg.yaml %}

-Note that the OpenFaaS components will be running on the default pool due to the affinity constraint `cloud.google.com/gke-nodepool=default-pool`.
+Note the to the affinity constraint `cloud.google.com/gke-nodepool=default-pool` means that the OpenFaaS components will be running on the default pool.

 Save the above file as `openfaas-stg.yaml` and install OpenFaaS staging instance from the project helm repository: